| |

 comparative law, and the transition of the legal systems in China and Hong

-40 Law Authors in the Social Science Research Network (SSRN), he is the author or editor of three books
+50 Law Authors in the Social Science Research Network (SSRN), he is the author or editor of

 A

-frequent commentator in the national and international media, he has spoken at Harvard, Yale, Oxford, UC Berkeley,
+frequent commentator in the national and international media, he has spoken at Oxford, Cambridge, Harvard, Yale,

-Michigan, Virginia, Georgetown, McGill, Toronto, University of London,
+Stanford, U.C.
+Berkeley, Chicago, Michigan, Penn, Virginia, Georgetown, McGill, Toronto,

-Humboldt, Fudan, Tsinghua, and other leading research institutions from around the
+Sciences, Beida, Tsinghua, Fudan, Academia Sinica and other leading research institutions from around the

 Trade and Development (UNCTAD) and the U.N.
 Educational,

-China (including Hong Kong and Macau), Finland, France, Germany, India, Italy, Japan, Russia, Singapore, South Korea, Switzerland,
+China (including Hong Kong and Macau), Denmark, Finland, France, Germany,

-Thailand, the United Kingdom, and the United States.
-His publications
+Thailand, Tunisia, the United Arab Emirates, the United Kingdom and the United

 Licensed to practice law in the State of New York and before the

-United States Supreme Court, Professor Yu currently sits on the
+United States Supreme Court, Professor Yu has been the

 the